mollybanks/A1-mollybanks/instructions.md

 1. The name of the file containing your report should be ``README.md``. [complete:   ]
 1. The ``README.md`` file containing your report should be located in the root directory of the repository. [complete:   ]
 1. Create a new directory, named "A1-visualizations", within the "Images" directory. [complete:  ]
-1. Put your data visulization into this directory. [complete:  ]
+1. Save your data visualization imaged in the "A1-visualizations" folder. [complete:  ]

 #### 3.3 Your Report: What to include?
 [Four tasks to complete]